 Grinnell College students interested in applying for a Rosenfield Program summer internship grant should follow the guidelines and procedures devised by the Center for Careers, Life and Service (CLS).

 The Pittsburgh Post-Gazette is a newspaper covering the Pittsburgh area that is known for its investigative reporting.
 Meredith worked with the social media team to post articles, analyze web traffic, and update blogs.

 The Centre for Applied Non-Violent Actions and Strategies

 The Centre for Applied Non-Violent Actions and Strategies (CANVAS) is a non-profit organization based in Belgrade, Serbia, that encourages the use of strategic nonviolent political activism and creates accessible resources that can be used by citizens to challenge repressive political regimes.
 CANVAS has effected political change across the globe, helping to train activists who participated in the Rose Revolution in Georgia, the Cedar Revolution in Lebanon, and the ousting of Hosni Mubarak in Egypt.
-Vincent will be a researcher and analyst for CANVAS, helping with their current aims in the Middle East.
+Vincent was a researcher and analyst for CANVAS, helping with their current aims in the Middle East.

 Negotiating Team for the Accession of the Republic of Serbia to the European Union

 Belgrade, Serbia.
 Serbia is not a part of the European Union, but has formed a European Integration Office that is responsible for coordinating and managing the negotiations over Serbia’s accession to the EU.
 Teodora was involved with communication between the negotiating groups, the member states of the EU, other states seeking accession, and all other relevant institutions.
 She also helped to write, translate, and edit the documents used in the negotiations, and focused her time on the organization of meetings and on research and logistical assistance for the negotiating team.